vishalrao88/oc1/README.md

 This project uses a Jetson Nano on a RC car to point a turret and drive towards a person detected on its camera.

-The Jetson uses Nvidia captures video from a pre-trained models like TAO peoplenet-pruned object detection network Jetson points pan-tilt servos (turret) to first person detected ESP32 reads PWM signal from RC receiver - 4 channels, each with PWM values.
-Converts to string and sends to USB serial console
+The Jetson captures video from the webcam and uses Nvidia pre-trained models like TAO peoplenet-pruned object detection network.
+Jetson uses a PCA 9685 to control hte turret and driving servos.
+Jetson points pan-tilt servos (turret) to first person detected
+ESP32 reads PWM signal from RC receiver with 4 channels, each with PWM values.
+ESP32 converts rc values to a string and sends to USB serial console.
-Jetson reads serial data from USB.
+Jetson reads serial data from USB and controls steering servos according to the 'mode' set by channel 3:
-  Mode 1: do nothing.
+  Mode 1: do nothing. car will not move
-  Mode 2: Fly by Wire. pass thru signals to steer and throttle servos Mode 3: Autonomous.
-Steering angle set to pan servo.
-Throttle is fly by wire (rc control)
+  Mode 2: Fly by Wire. pass thru RC signals to steer and throttle servos Mode 3: Autonomous.
+Steering angle auto-set to pan servo.
+Throttle is fly by wire (RC/human control)

 Hardware: